Srinithya555/Suricata-ids-toolkit/README.md

 checksum correctly, and implementing the pseudo-header for TCP/UDP checksums is exactly the kind of low-level protocol knowledge that distinguishes "I called a scanning tool" from "I understand what the tool is actually doing."
-Every checksum is verified correct — see "What I actually verified" below, including an independent self-verification check (a correct IPv4 header's word-sum including its own checksum field must equal exactly `0xFFFF`).
+Every checksum is verified correct — see "Testing status" below, including an independent self-verification check (a correct IPv4 header's word-sum including its own checksum field must equal exactly `0xFFFF`) — and now, verified further, real Wireshark parses the generated packets correctly.

 ## Repository layout